 Nike traditionally puts on development camps run by their players.
 In the year Curry’s contract was up, Nike offered Kyrie Irving and Anthony Davis the opportunity to run a camp.
 Curry, despite his strong (and obvious) ties to them, wasn’t extended the same offer.
 This would have been an easy, relatively low-cost way for Nike to have shown that they knew what motivated him and cared about helping achieve his personal ambitions.

 Instead, they scorned him for two up-and-comers.

 Enterprise sales are exceptionally nuanced, and highly personal.
 They’re built on trust.
 And to create trust, you need to take the time to connect with your buyer one on one and get inside their head.
 Empathy in sales (being able to step into your buyer’s needs, wants and emotions) creates strong selling relationship.
 If your buyer really trusts you, inking a deal goes from being the end of a hard-fought struggle to a natural next step in your relationship.

 2. Details matter, Polish wins

 Even when it seems like a sure thing — it’s not a done deal until there’s ink on paper.
 Nike has signed 68 percent of NBA players (according to Nick DePaula of The Vertical), including the likes of MJ, Kobe, and Lebron.
-To be signed by Nike is to live out the dream of every kid who ever laced up a pair of basketball shoes — it is to be legend.
-Nike knows this, and was probably feeling pretty confident going into negotiations with Curry.
+To be signed by Nike is to live out the dream of every kid who ever laced up a pair of basketball shoes — it is to be a legend.
+Nike knows this and was probably feeling pretty confident going into negotiations with Curry.

 But Nike threw any advantage they had out the window when they left another player’s name and picture in their sales deck.
 In the actual presentation they walked Steph through, they had the wrong player’s name and photo.
 Can you imagine how embarrassing that would be?
 It’s like showing up to pitch Coke and actually having Pepsi’s name and logo in your deck.